Paulo-Pereira-at-ISEP/lei-24-s2-1nanb-g321/docs/sprintC/us29/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As a Vehicle and Equipment Fleet Manager, I want to prompt the creation of a list, generated automatically, of the vehicles needing maintenance, based on the amount of kilometers each of the vehicles has, within a defined range of kilometers.
-The list should include all the information about the vehicle like plate, brand, model, etc.
+As a Collaborator, I want to record the completion of a task that might have been attributed to me or my team.

 ### 1.2.
 Customer Specifications and Clarifications